 If there are multiple ARNs to trust, create multiple statements with unique Sid values and ASAPP provided ARN values in each statement.

-2. Add Kinesis Video Stream access to the IAM role by attaching the following permissions policy:
+Add Kinesis Video Stream access to the IAM role by creating the following inline permissions policy:

 {